MtnBiker/historical-streets-la/ImplementationNotes.md

 Done with scripts in partials, but much to sort out.
 `yarn add leaflet.timeline` For map/overview.
 Didn't work so continued with downloaded version which was customized by me.
 Removed

+Copied OpacitySlider images to app/javascript/stylesheets/images because .css expects to find them there Opacity Slider missing from streets>show and edit `L.Control.opacitySlider is not a constructor` `Uncaught TypeError: $(...).slider is not a function` Now import 'jqueryui' // in application.js. seeing if it will help with opacity slider not showing on streets/.
+Got rid of the error, but slider not showing.
+If look at code and roll over the divs, the opacity slider lcoation shows up

+No opacity slider of only css is <link  href='https://api.mapbox.com/mapbox.js/v3.1.1/mapbox.css' rel='stylesheet' />

+Merged scaffold.scss into custom